davidberenstein1957/dataset-viber/README.md

 ### CollectorInterface

 > Built on top of the `gr.Interface` and `gr.ChatInterface` to lazily collect data for interactions automatically.

+TODOs:

-> TODO: add a way to collect data from a gr.ChatInterface
+- collect data from a gr.ChatInterface

 https://github.com/user-attachments/assets/4ddac8a1-62ab-4b3b-9254-f924f5898075